-13 Referred to as sustainability topics or subtopics in the Exposure Drafts.
+12 Referred to as sustainability topics or subtopics in the Exposure Drafts.

-- 36 ESRS Exposure Drafts submitted to this public consultation follow this phased-in approach and, as a consequence, do not include SME-proportionate standards nor sector-specific standards.
-Such standards are still being developed and will be submitted to a separate public consultation in due time14. - Article 19b.1 also requires the European Commission to review, at least every three years, any previously adopted delegated act (i.e. ESRS).
+- 36 Article 19b(1) also states that "The Commission shall, at least every three years after its date of application, review any delegated act adopted pursuant to this Article, taking into consideration the technical advice of the European Financial Reporting Advisory Group (EFRAG), and where necessary shall amend such delegated act to take into account relevant developments, including developments with regard to international standards". - 37 ESRS Exposure Drafts submitted to this public consultation follow this phased-in approach and, as a consequence, do not include SME-proportionate standards nor sector-specific standards.
+Such standards are still being developed and will be submitted to a separate public consultation as soon as possible13. - 38 Article 19b(1) also requires the European Commission to review, at least every three years, any previously adopted delegated act (i.e. ESRS).
 This continuous enhancement approach aims at ensuring that the ESRS remain relevant and up-to-date with recent developments, should such developments result from the evolution of European law and/or from progress made by international sustainability reporting standard setters and frameworks, as well as addressing any challenge or potential need for improvement arising from the implementation of the already applied standards.
-This means that the ESRS submitted to this public consultation will most likely be enhanced in the future, as the legislative and standard setting environment and actual reporting practices evolve, in the EU and on the global stage. - For the time being, they represent the PTF-ESRS's best assessment of the right balance between the consolidation of observed best practices to date in terms of sustainability reporting by large undertakings and the Commission's goal as set in the April 2021 CSRD proposal to enhance the quality of sustainability reporting in Europe fast enough that it can support its sustainable development and sustainable finance agenda.
+This means that the ESRS submitted to this public consultation will most likely be enhanced in the future, as the legislative and standard setting environment and actual reporting practices evolve, in the EU and on the global stage. - 39 For the time being, they represent the PTF-ESRS's best assessment of the right balance between the consolidation of observed best practices to date in terms of sustainability reporting by large undertakings and the Commission's goal as set in the April 2021 CSRD proposal to enhance the quality of sustainability reporting in Europe fast enough that it can support its sustainable development and sustainable finance agenda.